ArturWyszomirski/Plugin.Maui.Chat/README.md

 ##### Text-to-speech

-In order to turn on transcription set `IsSpeechToTextEnabled = True`.
+In order to turn on transcription set `IsSpeechToTextEnabled="True"`.
 Then, instead of generating `AudioConent`, the voice will be converted to text and added to `TextContent`.

+##### Speech-to-text

+Setting `IsTextReaderVisible="True"` will result in showing up a text reader icon in every received message.

+> [!NOTE]
+> This functionality utilize native text-to-speech converter, but you're able to change this by setting `TextReaderCommand`.
+As always icon and its color can also be changed.

 ### Customized usage